We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 Sleep is the main focus, and there’s a sleep index that accounts for a wide range of data and metrics.
 We found that sleep tracking was largely reliable, with accuracy that stood up well to Oura and Whoop.

-The Ultrahuman app also has a glucose element, and pairs to a CGM for blood sugar analysis.
-It also supports new ‘PowerPlugs’, a range of apps and integrations that can be added to the experience.
-There’s a new jetlag advisor and a paid-for Afib detection feature – so it’s an experience that’s quickly expanding.
+Ultrahuman also supports new ‘PowerPlugs’, a range of apps and integrations that can be added to the experience.
+There’s a new jetlag advisor, a paid-for Afib detection feature, and even partnerships for blood marker detection – so it’s an experience that’s quickly expanding.

 - Check out our full review of the Ultrahuman Ring Air